 It is normal to get some pain and discomfort after your fracture.
 If you have been given painkillers you should take them as prescribed.
 By managing your pain it will allow you to complete your exercises and walk more comfortably.
-If your pain is severe or continuous or you develop a painful, swollen calf you should contact your GP.
+If your pain is severe or continuous or you develop a painful, swollen calf you should contact your GP for an appointment on the same day.
+If you are unable to get an appointment on the same day, please call 111 for advice or attend your nearest Emergency Department or Urgent Care Centre.